vrandall66/front-end-submissions-public/1711/mod-1/linked-list/michaelg-chase.md

 - Avoid mixing named colors and hex codes in your CSS file - pick one and stay consistent

 ### JS
-- From someone who doesn't know the backstory, it woul be unclear as to why you are using jQuery selectors in some places but not overall.
+- For someone who doesn't know the backstory, it would be unclear as to why you are using jQuery selectors in some places but not overall.
 Stay consistent unless there is a reason.
 LOVE that you took a stab at doing this in vanilla JS
 - Naming is pretty good on functions - could be improved on variables for created elements.
 The naming on these makes some of the lines hard to follow
 - Functionality is split up well!